musicterms/MusicTerms.GitHub.io/README.md

 ## Sources

 * Currently, all the contents in `Commonly Used > Terms` are not verified by HUMAN but auto scripts.
-Some of them are gathered by `New Bing` from documents on the public-available websites or docs that the trustworthiness CANNOT be tested.
+Some of them are gathered by AI from documents on the public-available websites or docs that the trustworthiness CANNOT be tested.
 While, other sources are verifeid by human or widely.

 > Known Sources are as follow:
 > - [Wikipedia](https://en.wikipedia.org/wiki/Glossary_of_music_terminology)